West Montrose Covered Bridge, also Kissing Bridge is one of the oldest covered bridges in Canada

-Built in 1880–1881 mostly of oak and white pine by John Bear.
+Montrose Covered Bridge was built in 1880–1881 mostly of oak and white pine by John Bear.
 He had previously built barns, the total cost to the Township of Woolwich was $3,197.50.

-The structure can still be used by pedestrians, buggy traffic and vehicles weighing less than three tonnes for crossing the Grand River.
+The structure can still be used by pedestrians, buggy traffic and vehicles weighing less than three tones for crossing the Grand River.
 Since 1998, it has been owned and maintained by the Regional Municipality of Waterloo.

 Why The Kissing Bridge?